 User experience means a good plugin great documentation but also a solid support team.
 Our support team is something we wouldn’t trade for anything in the world.
 Our rocketeers are just plain awesome humans!

-3. A perfect score in Google Page Speed doesn’t mean your website is fast.
+3. A perfect score in Google Page Speed doesn’t always mean your website is fast.

-She wrote an amazing article on the subject that still brings us a great amount of traffic from search engines.
-Her conclusion: Google PageSpeed does not actually measure the speed of your site.
+Google PageSpeed does not always measure the speed of your site.
 This helped us explain load times and performance to customers.